There are a number of important rules of composition in photography.

 Composition in photography is about what to include or leave out of your frame.
 It’s also about how you decide to place the elements in the scene.

-In this article, I’ll describe 21 important rules of composition in photography.
 Rather than thinking of these as “rules”, think of them as guidelines for making your images more visually appealing and interesting.

 Many cameras, including smartphones, can overlay a Rule of Thirds grid on the screen.
 It looks like a tic-tac-toe game.
 Two horizontal lines and two vertical lines divide the frame into thirds.